nicolaspernoud/Vestibule/README.md

 ### Override branding

 Every branding asset is in `web/assets/brand` directory.
-It can be altered according to your needs.
+They can be altered according to your needs.

 ## Development